Other Activities for Social Contribution

 Support for employees' social contribution activities

 Recruit has established a matching gift program in order to support social contribution activities carried out voluntarily by members of our Board of Directors and our employees.
-In this system, whenever an executive or employee makes a donation, the Recruit Group donates the same amount to the recipient organization.
-In fiscal 2014 we matched 57 donations for a total of ¥1.75 million.
+In this system, whenever an executive or employee makes a donation, Recruit Group donates the same amount to the recipient organization.